Dtcreation/Firmware-Molise-Artillery/README.md

 - Mesh Bed Leveling: MBL - Allows you to manually palpate several points of your plate as a BLTouch would do it automatically
 - Automatic alignment of Z steppers (Z_STEPPER_AUTO_ALIGN)
 - Solution to the Octoprint communication problem by changing the connection of the TFT screen on the MKS Gen L (option)
-- Removal of the end of filament sensor on the motherboard for compatibility with Octoprint and SD reader on the motherboard (Option)
+- Removal of the runout filament sensor on the motherboard for compatibility with Octoprint and SD reader on the motherboard (Option)

 The code in the `Configuration.h` file has been split into 7 sections to make the code more readable.
 So, for people who want to compile code from source, the job will be easier.
 For more explanation on the code compilation, please refer to the [dedicated wiki](https://github.com/Dtcreation/Firmware-Molise-Artillery/wiki)